Codecademy/docs/content/sql/concepts/commands/terms/delete/delete.md

 ---
-Title: 'DELETE'
+Title: "DELETE"
-Description: 'Removes existing row(s) from a table.
-If a WHERE statement is excluded, all rows in the table will be deleted.'
+Description: "Removes existing row(s) from a table.
+If a WHERE statement is excluded, all rows in the table will be deleted."
 Subjects:
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Database'
+  - "Database"
-  - 'Queries'
+  - "Queries"
-  - 'PostgreSQL'
+  - "PostgreSQL"
-  - 'MySQL'
+  - "MySQL"
-  - 'SQLite'
+  - "SQLite"
-  - 'Tables'
+  - "Tables"
 CatalogContent:
-  - 'learn-sql'
+  - "learn-sql"
-  - 'paths/analyze-data-with-sql'
+  - "paths/analyze-data-with-sql"
-  - 'paths/design-databases-with-postgresql'
+  - "paths/design-databases-with-postgresql"
 ---

 The **`DELETE`** command removes one or more existing rows from a table.